Christopher Shinn: Career

 In an article about Shinn, Rob Weinert-Kendt observed: "If playwright Christopher Shinn has a signature character, it is the manipulative victim — the half-sympathetic, half-deplorable sort of person whose suffering is real but who uses it as rationale for bad behavior."
 As an example, in Dying City, "Shinn conjured twin terrors: a pair of brothers, one a straight soldier shipping off to Iraq, the other a successful gay actor."

 Four was produced by the Royal Court Theatre in their Young Writers' Festival in 1998.
 The play was produced by the Worth Street Company at the TriBeCa Playhouse, New York City, in July 2001, directed by Jeff Cohen.
 It was produced by the Manhattan Theatre Club at Stage II in association with the Worth Street Company in January 2002.

 Other People premiered at the Royal Court Theatre, Jerwood Theatre Upstairs in March 2000, directed by Dominic Cooke and featuring Daniel Evans, Doraly Rosen, James Frain, and Neil Newbon.
-The play opened Off-Broadway at Playwrights Horizonss New Theater Wing in October 2000.
+The play opened Off-Broadway at Playwrights Horizons New Theater Wing in October 2000.
 The play takes place in the East Village in 1997 shortly before Christmas, and involves roommates, current and former, all artists in various fields.

-Where Do We Live opened Off-Broadway at the Vineyard Theatre, running from May 11, 2004 to May 30, 2004.
-Directed by Shinn, the cast featured Emily Bergl, Daryl Edwards, Jesse Tyler Ferguson, Luke MacFarlane, Burl Moseley, Jacob Pitts, Aaron Stanford, Liz Stauber and Aaron Yoo.
+Where Do We Live opened Off-Broadway at the Vineyard Theatre, running from May 11, 2004, to May 30, 2004.
+Directed by Shinn, the cast featured Emily Bergl, Daryl Edwards, Jesse Tyler Ferguson, Luke Macfarlane, Burl Moseley, Jacob Pitts, Aaron Stanford, Liz Stauber and Aaron Yoo.
 The play won the 2005 Obie Award, Playwriting and was nominated for the 2005 GLAAD Media Awards, Outstanding New York Theater: Broadway and Off-Broadway.
 It was first produced at the Royal Court in May 2002.

 His play Dying City was produced Off-Broadway by Lincoln Center Theater at the Mitzi E. Newhouse Theatre, from February 15, 2007, in previews, officially on March 4, 2007, to April 29, 2007.
 Directed by James Macdonald the cast starred Rebecca Brooksher and Pablo Schreiber.
 The play had its world premiere in 2006 at the Royal Court Theatre in London.
 The play was a finalist for the 2008 Pulitzer Prize for Drama.